WMUStudent21/gdscwmu-constitution/README.md

 If an individual's membership is terminated for reasons 1 or 2, that individual is no longer a Member, Coordinating Officer,  Mentor, or Elected Officer of GDSC WMU.
 If an individual's membership is terminated for reason 3, that individual is no longer an Elected Officer of GDSC WMU but retains any other memberships they may hold.

 If an individual's membership is under consideration for termination, they will be notified by email.
 If, after such a notification has been sent and a reasonable amount of time has passed, they are still found to be meeting any of the three reasons described above that may warrant termination of membership, a vote will be held at the next GDSC WMU meeting.
 Such a vote requires the majority of all Elected Officers present at the meeting and all absentee ballots from Elected Officers collected before such a meeting.
-If such a vote determines that the membership of the individual in question should be terminated, they will be notified via email and blacklisted.
+If such a vote determines that the membership of the individual in question should be terminated, they will be notified via email and the appropriate measures will be taken.

 ## Article III: Officers